franneck94/UdemyCppExt_Template/10_Advanced/AdasGui3/Exercise.md

 Furthermore, we will plot the vehicle in the middle of the lanes.
 Hence, in front of us, you have to compute the center point of the lane.

+You only have to edit the functions that are marked with *TODO*.
+The parameter lists are already updated.

 ![Example](./media/LaneDescr.png)